 - 1 Free Administrator Academy – $225 Value

-- 3 Half-Days of Professional Development for the Administrator
+- 3 Half-Days of Professional Learning for the Administrator

 In our second-year program, administrators continue to work with their established mentor for another year with a focus on honing their leadership skills, defining specific goals and action plans, and advancing growth and innovation.